Hong Kong Overview

 Henley & Partners in Hong Kong

-No matter how complex your needs are, Henley & Partners Far East Ltd. and the global network of Henley & Partners will be able to advise and assist you.
+No matter how complex your needs are, Henley & Partners Hong Kong Ltd. and the global network of Henley & Partners will be able to advise and assist you.

 The specialised services of Henley & Partners are also a resource and complement to major law and consulting firms.
 We can help other firms and their clients with the unique and specific details required by incorporation and the proper management of Hong Kong companies, as well as provide all necessary related business services.